Meet the 2024

 Rep. John King (Rock Hill)

 John has represented SC House District 49 since 2009.
-He is running unopposed for the seat in 2024, so will face only write-ins in the November general election.
+He ran unopposed for the seat in 2024, and facing only write-in oppositon, he received 98% of the vote

 SC House District 66